andrewp-CWF/nsfishpass/README.md

 Computes a true/false value for habitat for each species for each stream segment.

-Habitat models are currently specific to each species:

-Atlantic salmon
-* stream segment_gradient <= 0.03 --> true
-* salmon redd observations present on stream segment --> true
-* stream enhancement work has not been completed on the stream --> false
-* else --> false

-American eel
-* stream strahler order >= 2 --> true
-* else --> false

-Smelt/Gaspereau
-* accessibility of stream segment is 'accessible' or 'potentially accessible' --> true
-* accessibility is defined for this species by the presence of gradient barriers
-* else --> false
+Habitat models are currently just based on accessibility - any stream segments that are 'ACCESSIBLE' or 'POTENTIALLY ACCESSIBLE' have been classified as habitat.
+These models can be refined when there are additional habitat parameters or supplementary habitat data available for the species of interest.

 **Script**

-assign_habitat.py -c config.ini [watershedid] -user [username] -password [password]
+assign_habitat.py -c config.ini [watershedid]

 **Input Requirements**